How to Write an SEO-Optimized Blog Post (Step-by-Step)

 You can take things a step further and write a detailed blog outline that includes search volumes and the competitive landscape:

-Step #4: Write the article answering the main topic and sub-topics in depth
+Step #4: Write an in-depth article on the main topic and its subtopics.

 When you are done writing and ready to publish, you should ensure that the main keyword appears: